 Parents can also show their child how to brush after lunch, rinse with water, or eat a piece of fruit to help keep teeth clean.
 You can also do some research to find out what kinds of foods your child’s school lunch program offers.
 If the school lunch programs do not incorporate healthy foods, talk to the school about incorporating healthy lunches or snacks into the lunch offerings.

-How Can Apples Help You Get Better Oral Health?
+How Can An Apple a Day Help Your Oral Health?

 Apples are a great way to help kick-start healthy oral habits.
 These fruits are free from refined sugars, relatively low in acid content, and crunchy.
 Taking a bite of these fruits can scrape the tooth surface gently to remove plaque and other food particles.
 Additionally, apples are a great source of healthy fiber, minerals, and vitamins.